andrewdhr/docs-demo-2/docs/pages/help.md

 ---
-title: About
+title: Help
-permalink: /about/
+permalink: /help/
 ---

-# About
+# Help Page

 This is a [starter template](https://vsoch.github.com/docsy-jekyll/) for a Docsy jekyll theme, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
 This version is intended for